 - Salt & Pepper

 - Preheat oven to 350°F. Half the onion, and remove it’s papery skin.
 Slice the onion into wedges.

 - Lay the onion wedges in a single layer in a baking dish.

 - Mince garlic.
 Place butter, garlic, and balsamic vinegar in a small sauce pan and heat over low heat until butter is melted.
 Stir, and then drizzle mixture over onions.

-- Sprinkle onions with thyme, salt, & pepper.
+- Sprinkle onions with rosemary, salt, & pepper.
 Place in over and bake for 30 minutes, or until onions are softened through and are beginning to brown.
 Remove from oven and allow to cool for 10 minutes.